Starting Jan 1, 2026:

 Your home energy bills are generally cheaper in the winter because most homes use gas furnaces.
 But Glendale Environmental Councilmembers Elen Asatryan and Dan Brotman want to force homeowners into using electric heaters because even a small amount of fossil fuel use on your part is unacceptable.

-They tried — and failed — in August 2025 to force you to install an electric heater if you ever wanted to replace or upgrade your AC.
-Now, they are cleverly changing the building codes to require additional UNNECESSARY repairs — insulating the attic, replacing ducting, testing fan efficiency — if you want to keep your gas furnace.
+Now, they have chabnged the building codes to require additional UNNECESSARY repairs — insulating the attic, replacing ducting, testing fan efficiency — if you want to keep your gas furnace.

 Worst of all, they have promised incentives that are funded by the Public Benefits Charge, which is a fee paid by ALL Glendale residents, regardless of income and dwelling type.
 So low-income apartment renters will be funding capital improvements for higher-income homeowners.